 - Amsterdam School of Economics Research Institute (ASE-RI)

-Exchange market pressure (EMP) measures the pressure on a currency to depreciate.
-It adds to the actual depreciation a weighted combination of policy instruments used to ward off depreciation, such as interest rates and foreign exchange interventions, where the weights are their effectiveness.
+Exchange market pressure (EMP) measures the pressure on a currency to depreciate, and it is particularly relevant in crisis periods.
+EMP adds to the actual depreciation a weighted combination of policy instruments used to ward off depreciation, such as interest rates and foreign exchange interventions, where the weights are their effectiveness.
 The key difficulty in the literature is how to identify these weights.
-We exploit the persistence of pressure and add instruments based on currency crisis theories to identify the weights, and we propose a simple IV regression to estimate them.
-An application to the European Monetary System crisis in 1992-1993 shows that a one percentage point higher interest rate wards off a depreciation of about 0.2 percent.
+We introduce a novel method to do so.
+It exploits the persistence of pressure and adds instruments based on currency crisis theories, leading to a simple IV regression to estimate the weights.

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.